Habway-no/base-plugin/README.md

 * Maven

 #### How to setup:
-* Change all `no.package.name` references in the project to your package name
+* Change all `no.package.name` references in the project to your package name.
+* Edit `/src/main/resources/plugin.json`.
 * Start Coding in the `Main.class` file.
 * When done coding, run `mvn package` in your terminal.